rcampb60/pdf_split/README.md

 This script uses pikepdf and automates all the changes I usually carry out.

-To use make sure to install pikepdf using pip (pip3 install pikepdf) Then respond to the input questions, making sure to provide the full path of the file i.e. /user/folder/file.pdf
+To use make sure to install pikepdf using pip (pip3 install pikepdf) Then respond to the input questions, making sure to provide the full path for the folder where the file is saved without the last "/" i.e. /user/folder

 The script will then spit out each page separately with a new name using the prefix you have chosen.